-Currently, she is working for the Department of Culture, Heritage and Museums for the City of Rostock.
+She worked for the Department of Culture, Heritage and Museums for the City of Rostock.
 She was the head of the Association of Artists for the State of Mecklenburg-West Pomerania and worked as a curator for modern and contemporary art at the Art Museum of Ahrenshoop and at the Staatliches Museum Schwerin.

 Her studies focus on zoo architecture and artificial landscapes.
 Furthermore, she is engaged in exhibitions and research projects in the fields of art and architecture of the 20th and 21st century, especially in the fields of art in the GDR, and art and science.